jandestrada/python_gas_tutorial/tute-bounce.md

 condition remains true.

 Add the following assignments and while loop to the bottom of your program.
-The setting of the ball velocity should be part of the "Create Ball(s)" part of the code.
+The setting of the ball velocity should be part of the 'Create Ball(s)' part of the code.
 The ball should be able to move according to the velocity specified.

     ball.velocity=vector(2,.1,0)